nawagner/Congressional-Hackathon-2025/README.md

 ## Coding Breakout Group

-The coding breakout session will take place in the United States Capitol Visitor Center with presentations following in the afternoon.
+The coding breakout session will take place in the United States Capitol Visitor Center room CVC 217.
 See **[Event Details](#event-details)** below for more information.

 Happy hacking! 🏛️💻